 | Personal Training|

-All fees for the above periods are determined by our fees and charges.
+The fee is determined by our fees and charges.

 |Water Based Foreshore|

-Where can I find the terms and conditions?
+Where can I find the permit conditions?

 No, all fees must be paid up front prior to commencing your approved activities.